-\begin{prop} Suppose that the degree of extension $k^{p} \subset k$ is $\leq 1$. \begin{enumerate} \item Any algebraic extension of $k$ is a linear disjoint sum of an algebraic separable extension of $k$ and a purely inseparable extension of $k$. \item The property (F) is satisfied if and only if the algebraic closure of $k$ in each $k_{i}$ is separable over $k$. \end{enumerate} \end{prop}
+\begin{prop} Suppose that the degree of extension $k^{p} \subset k$ is $\leq 1$. \begin{enumerate} \item Any algebraic extension of $k$ is a linear disjoint sum of an algebraic separable extension of $k$ and a purely inseparable extension of $k$. \item The inclusions $\{\iota_{i}\}$ satisfy property (F) if and only if the algebraic closure of $k$ in each $k_{i}$ is separable over $k$. \end{enumerate} \end{prop}